cyrusliew/blogit/README.md

 Introduce proptypes or typescript to reduce error rate.

 ### Form validation on discard
-While landing on a form page regardless of the present of existing data, clicking on the discard button will always trigger a modal confirmation.
+While landing on a form page, clicking on the discard button will always trigger a modal confirmation.
 The UX can be improved by adding extra validation so modal will not triggered when the form has not been edited.

 ### Better validation on filtering content
 Filter content by its type will not be honoured when search text is input, the condition check needs to be improved.